h0n3yb/h0n3yb.github.io/_posts/2025-01-08-building-multitool-voice-ai-agents-with-elevenlabs.md

 3. Create a system prompt that includes tool definitions.

+4. Configure the webhook URL for external tool access -- this is agnostic to the tools you're using.
+Many automation tools will have a webhook system which you can use to trigger your agent.

+5. Select a frontier-quality LLM.
+I prefer Claude 3.5 Sonnet v2, but ChatGPT-4-turbo or Google Gemini are also great.

-You'll want to follow a general pattern like this:
+For the system prompt, you'll want to follow a general pattern like this:

 ```text
 You are a support agent with access to: